During an emergency

 Stay safe

-Know the do’s and dont's during an emergency:
+Know the dos and don'ts during an emergency: